chromaui/chromatic-docs/custom-decorators.md

 ## Define decorator specific modes

 Modes are defined in the `.storybook/modes.js|ts` file.
+If your project doesn't have this file yet, go ahead and create it.
 Set the value for the global associated with your decorator using the `chromatic[mode_name].[global_name]` parameter.
 For example:

 ```jsx
 // .storybook/modes.js|ts